pnnl/memgaze/README-notes.md

 * [[almost]] Better build (can build 'externals' with spack)

-  - HPCToolkit's spack recipe
+  - Leverage HPCToolkit's DynInst, xed, etc with HPCToolkit's spack recipe.

-  - Can use hpctoolkit's dyninst.

-  - Must apply one hack/patch to dyninst:
+  - Must apply one hack/patch to DynInst:
     New Dyninst master provides source line mapping for instrumented code (now in master), which hpcstruct can read.